gzinck/des/README.md

 			"q2->a": ["q3", "q4"] // Multiple states indicates nondeterminism
 		},

-    // Define which are bad, if any (depends on the operation, may not be
+    // Define which are bad, if any
-    //   necessary)
     "bad": {
 			"q1->a": ["q2"]
 		}